 It is estimated that the earthquakes left destruction of 7 billion dollars and up to 700 000 people are estimated to go under the poverty line due to the catastrophe.

-To support reconstruction in Nepal, Finland is committed to give two million euros.
-One million euro will be channeled through Unicef to reconstruct school and community drinking water systems.
-This support will be implemented in 2016 and it is targeted to four districts (Dolakha, Gorkha, Kavre and Nuwakot).
-The decision on the use of the other million will be made later.
+To support reconstruction in Nepal, Finlandcommitted to give two million euros.
+One million euro was channeled through Unicef to reconstruct school and community drinking water systems.
+This support was implemented in 2016 in four districts (Dolakha, Gorkha, Kavre and Nuwakot).
+The cooperation with Unicef is expected to continue in 2017.

 In addition to the direct support to reconstruction, Finland also has development cooperation in the districts that were affected in the earthquake.For example by supporting the education sector Finland is promoting children's school attendance in very demanding conditions by building new and safer classrooms.